ppainuly/National-Homelessness-Data/README.md

 To get the data for a specific state, for example texas, we need to run the query where 'State' = 'Alabama'

 <pre>
-list(db.jail_collection.find('State' = 'Alabama')
+list(db.jail_collection.find({'State' : 'Alabama'})
 </pre>

-The query will return prison statistics for all years, for Alabama, for three metrics, Total count, Male count and Female count
+The query will return prison statistics for all years, for Alabama, for three metrics, Total count, Male count and Female count in a list, containing three dictionaries for each metric.

 <pre>
 [{'1978': 5625,